 This special recipe is one to make when you have a little bit of time.
 However, once the vegetables are all sliced, it does come together rather quickly.
 You can even slice all of the vegetables except the tomato ahead of time and place in the refrigerator until ready to assemble your dish.
 I think the tomato is best if sliced when you actually begin making the dish.

-Preheat oven to 375º F. Spray nonstick cooking spray onto bottom and sides of a pie plate.
+Prep.
+Preheat oven to 375º F. Spray nonstick cooking spray onto the bottom and sides of a pie plate.

 The smells coming from the oven are always intoxicating enough to remind us all why we love this special dish!